“Yet, O Lord, you are our Father. We are the clay and you the potter: we are all the work of your hands.” Isaiah 64:2-7.

 Later at the reception, I told Sean’s parents I did not realize from my classroom experience, how gifted their son was – as a musician — and now hearing him at the piano.
 How would I know, until I heard him play so wonderfully?

 Along came his piano teacher, an older Jewish woman from Newark, so proud she was — that she took Sean’s hands and announced to me and those around: “He has the hands of Vladimir Horowitz!”

-Occasionally, piano teachers like prophets are “truth tellers,” but they are not fortune tellers and don’t predict specific events or outcomes.
-Instead they see promise, look out for potential growth, and see into the soul for genuine “character.”
+Occasionally, piano teachers like prophets are “truth-tellers,” but they are not fortune tellers and don’t predict specific events or outcomes.
+Instead, they see promise, look out for potential growth, and see into the soul for genuine “character.”

 This past week, my friend Kim returned from a Chicago meeting where a foundation that she works for – awarded a dozen or so full academic scholarships to the most outstanding high school students in our country.

 Over the year that she has worked on this foundation, from week to week, I heard the great excitement in her voice.
-Her job was to read the countless applications, interview semi-finalists, then provide an evaluation of each student candidate, and at a last meeting, together with the committee, they try to determine the “very best of the best.”
+Her job was to read the countless applications, interview semi-finalists, then provide an evaluation of each student candidate, and at the last meeting, together with the committee, they try to determine the “very best of the best.”

 “No easy task,” Kim tells me.
 Maybe it’s a frightening task!
 Indeed, how may this scholarship truly affect a person’s life?